MRtrix3/mrtrix3/docs/tutorials/denoising.rst

     dwidenoise dwi.mif out.mif -noise noise.mif

-where ``dwi.mif`` contains the raw input DWI image, ``out.mif`` is the denoised DWI output, and ``noise.mif`` is the estimated spatially-valying noise level.
+where ``dwi.mif`` contains the raw input DWI image, ``out.mif`` is the denoised DWI output, and ``noise.mif`` is the estimated spatially-varying noise level.

-We always recommend eyeballing the residuals, i.e. out-in, as part of the quality control.
-The lack of anatomy in the residuals maps are a marker of accuracy and signal-preservation during denoising.
-This can be easily obtained with
+We always recommend eyeballing the residuals, i.e. out - in, as part of the quality control.
+The lack of anatomy in the residuals maps is a marker of accuracy and signal-preservation during denoising.
+The residuals can be easily obtained with

 ::